 Few times have I been nostalgic leaving a city.
 I’m usually excited to get home and let my experiences sink in, while getting back into my routine.
 When I think of my week in Palm Springs my heart sighs as cheesy as that sounds.
-It was so tempting to stay out in California for at least another week but I figure there will be future opportunities to return and I had responsibilities to get back to.
+It was so tempting to stay out in California for at least another week but I figure there will be future opportunities to return.
 I said “see you soon” to the city that hosted me, a city that gave me a brief introduction to its history, the people that lived it and the architecture that makes Palm Springs one of the most design-interesting cities I’ve visited so far.

 My entire experience of Palm Springs felt very voyeuristic.
-From the moment I began driving around the city in my rental car I was enchanted by the magnificent mountains, the desert colors and the city’s residential neighborhoods.
-My entire visit was about design, architecture and exploring different livable spaces.
-These spaces were constructed with inspiration from nature, with ideologies and sometimes financial restraints.
+From the moment I began driving around the city in my rental I was enchanted by the magnificent mountains, the desert colors and the city’s residential neighborhoods.
+My trip was about design, architecture and exploring different domestic spaces.
+These buildings were constructed with inspiration from nature, with ideologies and sometimes financial restraints.
 I walked through private homes and historically preserved buildings.
 I carefully stepped on carpets and cautiously turned corners, I took mental pictures of kitchen layouts and of custom made furniture pieces when photography wasn’t allowed.